gokulkrishnan2005/19CS301-Module10/README.md

 # 19CS301-Module10
 ###EX: 10.a  STACK
-### Aim: ToWrite a python programming to sort the stack using recursion
+### Aim: To Write a python programming to sort the stack using recursion
 ### Algorithm:
 STEP 1: Start.